 June 21: First Day of Summer (Summer Solstice)

 June is a perfect month for a New England getaway.
 Whether you’re looking to escape with the family or to steal some downtime for two, here are a few destinations you should consider in June:

-One of my family’s most memorable vacations was the June week we spent on the Massachusetts North Shore.
-The beaches were gorgeous--and free of pesky greenhead flies that pop up later in the summer.
-And even on rainy days, there was so much to do in Salem, Gloucester and beyond.
+A week on the Massachusetts North Shore makes for a fun family vacation.
+The beaches are gorgeous and free of pesky greenhead flies that pop up later in the summer.
+And even on rainy days, there is so much to do in Salem, Gloucester and beyond.